hexojs/site/source/docs/one-command-deployment.md

 Getting started is quick and easy, as Bip provides out the box support for Hexo.
 This guide assumes you already have [a Bip domain and Bip CLI installed](https://bip.sh/getstarted).

-1: Initialise your project directory
+1: Initialize your project directory

 ```bash
 $ bip init